Elektrobit/elos/cmocka_extensions/documentation/documentation.md

 The mocking header for the specific function that should be mocked need to bee included (`#include "mock_[specific header].h"`).
 And before the mock is used mocking needs to be activated by a call to the macro `MOCK_FUNC_AFTER_CALL(<the function to be mocked>, 0)` or something equivalent (detailed description in [conditonal mocking](#conditional-mocking-api)).
 Then all cmocka functions can be used with the original function name.
-If in some instance the original function needs to be called this is possible by calling `__genuine_<the mocked function>`.
+If in some instance the original function needs to be called this is possible by calling `__real_<the mocked function>`.

 #### Example
 ```c